 The centers of Party Dress flowers are so intricate.
 They have a green center, surrounded by bright yellow which is also a bit frilly, and then the pretty pink petals.
 Here’s a closer look at the very pretty centers:

-Japanese Anemone flowers look so delicate, but they actually survived Hurricane Sandy back in 2012!
+Japanese Anemone flowers look so delicate, but ours actually survived Hurricane Sandy back in 2012!
 Definitely tougher than they appear!

 As the Fall continues, new flowers keep popping up, as you can tell in the image above, so you get to enjoy all phases of blooms at the same time.